Spin contribution to the inverse Faraday effect of non-magnetic metals

 We remind the reader that Eq.~\ref{eq:ife_elec} can be written equivalently in the form of Eq.~\ref{eq:ife_simpler} with the numerator $g_{nm}^{\rm elec}$ taken from Eq.~\ref{eq:numer}.
-This form is useful in comparing our equation to that from previous work.
+This form is useful in comparing our equation with that from previous work.
 In particular, a doubly-resonant time-independent contribution to IFE from Refs.~\onlinecite{Battiato2014} and \onlinecite{Berritta2016} can be written as Eq.~\ref{eq:ife_simpler} but with numerator $g_{nm}^{\rm elec}$ from Eq.~\ref{eq:numer_berritta} instead of Eq.~\ref{eq:numer}.
 (At the moment, we neglect a different functional form of the denominator, as it does not affect the gauge invariance.
-We discuss the role of the different denominator in Sec.~\ref{sec:num_comparison}.)
+We discuss the role of different denominators in Sec.~\ref{sec:num_comparison}.)
 Figure~\ref{fig:deg1} shows the IFE that we calculated using the numerator from Eq.~\ref{eq:numer_berritta} and the denominator from our Eq.~\ref{eq:numer}.
-As can be seen from the figure, four different gauge choices result in four different values of IFE, which is non-physical.
-This numerical test clearly demonstrates the dependence of Eq.~\ref{eq:numer_berritta} on the choice of gauge.
-However, as discussed in Sec.~\ref{sec:previous}, numerators from Eq.~\ref{eq:numer} and Eq.~\ref{eq:numer_berritta} are equivalent if one chooses a gauge in which the matrix elements of $M^{\rm spin}$ are diagonal in the doublet indices.
+As can be seen from the figure, four different degenerate band gauge choices result in four different values of IFE, which is non-physical.
+This numerical test clearly demonstrates the dependence of Eq.~\ref{eq:numer_berritta} on the choice of degenerate band gauge.
+However, as discussed in Sec.~\ref{sec:previous}, numerators from Eq.~\ref{eq:numer} and Eq.~\ref{eq:numer_berritta} are equivalent if one chooses a degenerate band gauge in which the matrix elements of $M^{\rm spin}$ are diagonal in the doublet indices.
 To numerically test this equivalence, we consider our results in the case of gauge IV, as in this gauge $M^{\rm spin}$ is forced to be diagonal by an application of a small Zeeman field along the $z$-axis.
 Indeed, as can be seen by comparing the green line in Figs.~\ref{fig:deg2} and \ref{fig:deg1}, the gauge-IV indeed leads to the same doubly-resonant $M^{\rm IFE}_{\rm elec}$ using Eq.~\ref{eq:numer} or Eq.~\ref{eq:numer_berritta}.
 Unfortunately, as discussed at the end of Sec.~\ref{sec:previous}, it is not possible to use a special gauge (such as gauge IV) to calculate the non-doubly resonant $M^{\rm IFE}_{\rm ndr}$.